TanujaKoranga/Smart-inventory-and-expiry-tracker/README.md

 # Features

 Add new products with validation

 Automatic category suggestion

 View all products

 Delete products

 Category-wise expiry alerts

 Dashboard analytics

 Text-based inventory report generation

-Manufacture and expiry date validation
+Manufacture and expiry date validation.

 # How to Run the Project